OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-3.markdown

           () => shapeHelper.Parts_FeaturedProduct());
     }

 What's the difference and why is this a bad idea?
 The `Display()` method gets called to prepare the shapes each time a visitor requests a page.
-With the modularity of the Orchard code you might still end up having something else on the page influencing it's display so that the shape doesn't make it to the final output.
+With the modularity of the Orchard code you might still end up having something else on the page influencing its display so that the shape doesn't make it to the final output.

 When the setup code is passed within the lambda it doesn't get run until it's actually needed.
 This means that if you need to do some "expensive" setup code you don't want to run it unless you're sure it's going to be used.
 In this context expensive means heavy resource usage (it could require complicated database calls or data crunching) or time consuming (you might rely on calling a 3rd party web service to get some information).